 It gets a little trickier for Software as a Service (SaaS) companies.
 We'll detail some of the differences below, but you should understand up front that financial metrics for SaaS companies are different than most other types of companies (and not necessarily in a good way).
 The subscription billing metrics used in well managed SaaS businesses are more complicated.

 But we're going to help you understand it all.
-In fact, we're going to tell you up front something that most SaaS founders wish they had heard early on.
+In fact, we're going to tell you upfront something that most founders of SaaS companies wish they had heard early on.
 Focus a lot of resources on revenue recognition.
 Your valuation at your next capital raise and at exit will depend on it.
 More on that in a bit.

 Where GAAP Falls Short